coi-dev/ox-coi/README.md

+# Project on hold for now
+**Please note that the OX COI Messenger project is currently not active.**
+In the past this project was hindered by the lack of Rust expertise on side of the project maintainers.
+Work is underway to create a new approach which also allows users to manage normal email messages.
+If and when we have something to announce, we will update this section.
+For now, we keep this reference for interested developers.

 # OX COI Messenger

 OX COI Messenger is a mail based chat app.
 This app provides the user interface for an IMAP / SMTP based chat on Android and iOS.